No. 7 Air Experience Flight RAF

+No. 7 Air Experience Flight (7 AEF) offers air experience flights to the air training corps the combined cadet force and is a university air squadron.].

 History

 No. 7 AEF formed on 8 September 1958 at RAF Newton in Nottinghamshire, equipped with de Havilland Chipmunk T.10 aircraft.

 It later moved to RAF Cranwell with the Grob Tutor T.1.